ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 7.4.
 Ownership of Customer Data

 As between ERP.net and Customer, all title and intellectual property rights in and to the Customer Data is owned exclusively by Customer.
 Customer acknowledges and agrees that in connection with the provision of the Services, ERP.net may store and maintain Customer Data for a period of time consistent with ERP.net’s standard business processes for the Services.
 Following expiration or termination of the Agreement or a Customer account, if applicable, ERP.net may deactivate the applicable Customer and User account(s) and delete any data therein.
-Customer grants ERP.net the right to host, use, process, display and transmit Customer Data to provide the Services pursuant to and in accordance with this Agreement and the applicable Order Form.
+Customer grants ERP.net the right to host, use, process, display and transmit Customer Data to provide the Services pursuant to and in accordance with this Agreement and the applicable Subscription Order.
 Customer has sole responsibility for the accuracy, quality, integrity, legality, reliability, and appropriateness of Customer Data, and for obtaining all rights related to Customer Data required by ERP.net to perform the Services.

 ### 7.5.
 ERP.net Intellectual Property Rights